pradeep-mishra/csvjson/README.md

 csvjson
 =================

-Simple CSV to JSON and JSON to CSV converter
+Simple CSV to JSON and JSON to CSV converter with stream support
 -----------------------------------------
 for Node.js and Browser.
 -------------------------------------